LucasBarretto86/LOVE2D_experiment/README.md

 ## Configuring general stuff and modules before loads

-Love also accept previews configurantion and modules imports, for that we use a additional file called `conf.lua`, inside this file we call a function `love.conf(t)` where we will put or configuration like window initial width, height, if it will allow joysticks and etc..
+Love also accept previews configuration and modules imports, for that we use a additional file called `conf.lua`, inside this file we call a function `love.conf(t)` where we will put or configuration like window initial width, height, if it will allow joysticks and etc..
 There's lots of configurations so all this kind of stuff seems to go there.

 ```lua
 function love.conf(t)